W4RH4WK/Debloat-Windows-10/README.md

 ### XBox Wireless Adapter

-Apprently running the stock `remove-default-apps` script will cause XBox Wireless Adapters to stop functioning.
-I suspenc one should not remove the XBox App when wanting to use one.
-But I haven't confirmed this yet, and there is a workaround to re-enable it afterwards.
+Apparently running the stock `remove-default-apps` script will cause XBox Wireless Adapters to stop functioning.
+You shouldn't remove the XBox App when you plan to use apps which are depending on it (I haven't confirmed this yet).
+There anyway is a workaround to re-enable it afterwards.
 See [#78](https://github.com/W4RH4WK/Debloat-Windows-10/issues/78).